pallet/test-env/README.md

                                 :expected? :not-supported}]}]}
 ```

-Each feature that isn't supported should throw a :not-supported
+Each feature that isn't supported should throw an `ex-info` exception
-exception, which can be declared as expected.
+with `:not-supported true` on its data, which can be declared as
+expected.

 ## Running Tests